felix-le/react-completed-data-table/README.md

 # Overview

-**An application made by logical - reduced libraries and components.**
+**An application made by logic - reduced libraries and components.**

 - A todo list with useContext, tailwindcss, and jss
 - Filter component + checkbox + search - done